“Sayings of Mom and Dad!”

 624. I have just what you need!

-625. I have a few collected proverbs of my own that I share during my Silent Retreats; they are of others:
+625. I have a few collected axioms of others gathered along the way that I share during my Silent Retreats:

 “A shroud has no pockets!”

 “Nothing so impedes perfection in a vocation as wishing for another!”

 “Of course there is a grace and influence belonging to (attending daily Mass), but it is not of that I am speaking but of the pleasing sensation of order and accomplishment which attaches to a day one has opened by Mass…For half-an-hour just at the opening of the day you are silent and recollected, and have to put off cares, interests, and passions in the repetition of a familiar action. …the surroundings of Mass incline you to good and reasonable thought, and for the moment, deaden the rasp and jar of that busy wickedness which both working in one’s self and received from others is the true source of all human miseries.
 It is not for nothing that we call the Mass a perfect sacrifice.
 To attend a Mass, as many a saint would vouch, is nothing short of mingling with the angels!!”

 “The real voyage of discovery consists not in seeking new landscapes but in having new eyes!”

 “…unremitting prayer, the daily fulfilling of our duties, constant self-denial and carrying of our cross is to understand the value of suffering.
 Then a gentle and joyful aura radiates from our whole person, because it gives expression to that peace which the world does not have, does not want and does not know!”

 “If the spark be so bright, what must be the flame!”

 “Conversion is a new way of being.
 I knew well that my heart had been accepted and returned to me with a small lamp in it.
 I was the only one who could put out the flame!”